 Please consult this information for departmental recommendations about courses and advice for prospective majors.
 Be sure to consult with Department Chairs if you have any questions and to discuss your individual circumstances (over the Summer, please see special contact information within each departmental section).

 Select the area you wish to read or scroll down to be directed toward the appropriate advice:

 Those interested in learning more about Anthropology should take at least one of our introductory courses, Anth 103 or Anth 106, during the first year.
 These courses satisfy the Social Sciences requirement of the Multiple Inquiries goal.
 They are also Global Understanding courses.
 Both are required for the major.
 Taking at least one of these introductory courses makes it possible to enroll in any 200-level course in subsequent semesters since either Anth 103 or Anth 106 is a prerequisite for courses at that level.
-Some 200-level anthropology courses are cross-listed with Asian Studies, Latin American Studies, and Women, Gender, and Sexuality Studies.
-Other anthropology courses may be used as electives for Africana Studies, Environmental Studies, Film Studies, or Globalization Studies.
+Some 200-level anthropology courses are cross-listed with Asian Studies, Classics, French, Latin American Studies, and Women, Gender, and Sexuality Studies.
+Other anthropology courses may be used as electives for Africana Studies, Cinema and Media Studies, Environmental Studies, or Globalization Studies.
 For advising help, contact Andrea Switzer (firstname.lastname@example.org).

 Should I take an introductory Biology course my first semester?

 YES - If you are planning to be a Biology, Biochemistry and Molecular biology (BMB) or Health Science major, are interested in the Neuroscience minor, or if you are planning to attend Medical school immediately after college.
 Students planning to go to Veterinary school should follow the Biology major recommendations.